JohnnyHyytiainen/lab_sql_DE25_johnny_hyytiainen/dashboard/pages/index.md

 # Business intelligence report - Sakila database

 ## 1 - Our Top Performing Genres:
-***Key insights:*** Sports and Sci-Fi generate the most revenue.
-The manager should prioritize acquiring more sports and action oriented films.
+***Key insights:*** We can clearly see that Sports and Sci-Fi are our top-performing genres.
+***Recommendation:*** The manager should prioritize acquiring more titles in these categories, as they are proven revenue drivers.

 ```sql revenue_query